 FI 443 – Property & Liability Insurance.
 Current financial, legal, and social problems concerning the property-liability insurance industry.
-Role of government in providing insurance and topics in the management of property-liability insurance companies and agencies.
+The role of government in providing insurance and topics in the management of property-liability insurance companies and agencies.

 FI 460 – Advanced Financial Planning.
-This course requires student to demonstrate the ability to integrate and apply his or her knowledge of financial planning topics as received through the curricula taught in the Wealth Management Concentration.
+This course requires students to demonstrate the ability to integrate and apply his or her knowledge of financial planning topics as received through the curricula taught in the Personal Wealth Management specialization.
 Through this course, you will apply the financial planning process to real-life situations and to communicate your planning recommendations via both a written plan and an oral presentation.

 LGS 403 – Estates & Trusts.
 This course treats principles and rules of law relating to wills and inheritances; how the estates of deceased persons are administered; why and how trusts are created and operated; and the duties and settlement of executors, administrators, and trustees.

-Specialized Actuarial Science coursework prepares students to pass two Preliminary Examinations established by the Casualty Actuarial Society and the Society of Actuaries (CAS/SOA).
+Specialized Actuarial Science coursework prepares students to pass two preliminary exams established by the Casualty Actuarial Society and the Society of Actuaries (CAS/SOA).
 The curriculum also allows students to complete all three CAS/SOA Verification of Educational Experiences (VEE) requirements.
 Additionally, students are required to complete the calculus sequence (MATH 125, MATH 126, and MATH 227).

 EC 413 – Economic Forecasting & Analysis.
 Survey of the analytical techniques used by economists to forecast the macro and micro levels of economic activity and the effects of public policy on the economy.
 Computing proficiency is required for a passing grade in this course.
-Approved VEE Applied Statistics Course.
+Approved for VEE Applied Statistics.

 FI 341 – Principles of Risk Management and Insurance.
-Introductory study of life insurance and "personal lines" of property insurance, especially homeowners insurance and auto insurance.
-Economic environment of insurance and how to read and evaluate insurance contracts.
-Examines different types of life insurance contracts as well as savings and investment alternatives and their uses in estate planning
+An introductory study of life insurance and "personal lines" of property insurance, especially homeowners insurance and auto insurance.
+The Economic environment of insurance and how to read and evaluate insurance contracts.
+Examines different types of life insurance contracts as well as savings and investment alternatives and their uses in estate planning.

-FI 389 – Computerized Management Information Systems.
+FI 389 – Financial Analysis & Modeling.
 Introduction to the components of computerized management information systems and applications of computer-based systems to business decisions.
 Computing proficiency is required for a passing grade in this course.
-Covers topics on Exam FM.
+Covers Exam FM topics.

 FI 419 – Financial Derivatives.
-Addresses managing financial risks such as adverse stock price movements, adverse interest rate changes and adverse commodity price changes with specific attention given to employing futures, options and swap contracts.
-Covers topics on Exam FM.
+Addresses managing financial risks such as adverse stock price movements, adverse interest rate changes and adverse commodity price changes with specific attention given to employing futures, options, and swap contracts.
+Covers Exam FM topics.

 FI 497 – Special Topics in Finance.
-Preparatory seminar for the Financial Mathematics Exam (Exam FM) or the Probability Exam (Exam P); both are preliminary examinations established by Society of Actuaries.
+Preparatory seminar for the CAS/SOA preliminary examinations Financial Mathematics Exam (Exam FM) or Probability Exam (Exam P).

 ST 452 – Applied Regression Analysis.
-Data analysis using multiple linear regression, including residual plots, transformations, hypothesis tests, outlier diagnostics, analysis of covariance, variable selection techniques and co-linearity.
+Data analysis using multiple linear regression, including residual plots, transformations, hypothesis tests, outlier diagnostics, analysis of covariance, variable selection techniques, and co-linearity.
 Logistic regression uses similarly discussed for dealing with binary valued independent variables.
-Approved VEE Applied Statistics Course.
+Approved for VEE Applied Statistics.

 ST 454 – Mathematical Statistic I. Distributions of random variables, moments of random variables, probability distributions, joint distributions, and change of variable techniques.
-Covers topics on Exam P.
+Covers Exam P topics.

 ST 455 – Mathematical Statistic II.
 Theory of order statistics, point estimation, interval estimation, and hypothesis testing.
-Covers topics on Exam P.
+Covers Exam P topics.

 To be considered for a scholarship, recipients must meet the following criteria: